 - They are a great workout.

-A tandem bicycle literally has double of everything that a regular bike will have.
-This makes tandem bikes heavier, a little bit harder to ride, and a whole lot more intense when you are first starting out.
+A tandem bicycle has double of everything that a regular bike will have.
+This makes tandem bikes heavier, a little bit harder to ride, and a lot more intense when you start.
 The workout you get while going uphill or traversing harsher terrain will leave you sweating and burning calories — perfect for the couple looking to improve their fitness.
-However, when you are going downhill or on a paved road then tandem cycling is the most comfortable experience you’ll have on two wheels.
+However, when you are going downhill or on a paved road, tandem cycling is the most comfortable experience you’ll have on two wheels.

 Key Terminology for tandem bike riding.

-Alright, so we’re pretty well introduced to the world of tandem bicycles but there is still a lot more to learn yet.
-As you go about researching your first tandem bicycle purchase you are going to run across a ton of terminology that probably doesn’t make a whole lot of sense to you.
-No matter how casual tandem bikes may seem, there is a lot going on to make them operate.
-So in order to operate them efficiently, you need to understand the different key terms.
+Alright, so we’re pretty well introduced to the world of tandem bicycles, but there is still a lot more to learn yet.
+As you go about researching your first tandem bicycle purchase, you will run into a ton of terminology that probably doesn’t make a lot of sense to you.
+No matter how casual tandem bikes may seem, a lot is going on to make them operate.
+So to manage them efficiently, you need to understand the different key terms.

 Alright, so we’ve pretty much covered this term.
 A tandem is just a bicycle that allows for multiple riders.
-Typically the most common tandem bike will have two seats but there are three and four seaters out there.
-The more people you add to the bike the more difficult it will get.
+Typically the most common tandem bike will have two seats, but three and four-seaters are out there.
+The more people you add to the cycle, the more difficult it will get.

 Now we are talking about the actual positions on the bicycle.
 The stoker is the rider who sits in the back of the tandem bike.
-The stoker is the more relaxed position and typically simply includes pedaling and enjoying the view.
-More serious riders will have the stoker in charge of maps and handing out supplies.
+The stoker is a more relaxed position and typically includes pedaling and enjoying the view.
+More dedicated riders will have the stoker in charge of maps and handing out supplies.
 The stoker should never stop pedaling, however, without telling the captain in the front seat.

 The captain has to be the most advanced rider between the two because their job is to handle all of the duties that cycling requires: steering, braking, shifting, and pedaling.
-The captain has to make sure they are trusted by their stoker and they must always be in complete communication with one another.
+The captain has to make sure their stoker trusts them, and they must always be in complete communication with one another.

 Tandem bicycles don’t brake the same way that a single rider unit does.
-They utilize this thing called the drum brake which is connected to the rear hub.
-This can be utilized to slow down over a longer period of time without the riders worrying about destroying their rims.
+They utilize this thing called the drum brake, which is connected to the rear hub.
+This can help you slow down over a more extended time without the riders worrying about destroying their rims.